Living the Resurrection – The 18month Process

 I began to develop this process in the beginning of 2016.
 So far twenty congregation have increased their vitality by developing mutual relationships with their neighbors using the Living the Resurrection process.
 You are invited to consider whether or not it’s time for you congregation to begin Living the Resurrection with the next Learning Community.

 Living the Resurrection uses an adaptive change strategy called Appreciative Inquiry .
 This process moves through four stages, called the “Four I’s” because each stage begins with the letter “I”.
 As you read through the description of the workshops below, take a moment to notice how these stages form the framework for the Living the Resurrection process.

-To help you see what happens in this process, let’s explore the process as if Linda and her congregation had joined the last Learning Community of Living the Resurrection.
-The process we use in the next Learning Community won't look exactly like this, but this gives you an idea of the workshops.
+To help you see what happens in this process, let’s explore the process as if Linda and her congregation joined the next Learning Community of Living the Resurrection.

 What happens after Living the Resurrection?

 The eight workshops were over before they knew it.
 At first Linda and the team were disappointed.
 They had worked hard for 18 months, but their congregation wasn’t any bigger.
 But they decided to keep the innovations going and to continue learning from them.
 Gradually the congregation began to align with God’s mission and interact with their neighbors more and more.